DInnaD/labnotebook/content/lab-notebook/2011-12-11-some-notes-on-open-notebooks-open-peer-review-practices.md

 ---
+categories:
+- open-science
 comments: true
-date: 2011-12-11 22:45:54
+date: 2011-12-11T22:45:54Z
-layout: post
+redirects:
+- /wordpress/archives/3533
+- /archives/3533
 slug: some-notes-on-open-notebooks-open-peer-review-practices
 title: Some Notes on Open Notebooks, Open peer review practices.
-redirects: [/wordpress/archives/3533, /archives/3533]
-categories:
-- open-science
+url: /2011/12/11/some-notes-on-open-notebooks-open-peer-review-practices/
 ---

 What follows is a collection of notes, examples, and reflections I've been meaning to write down.